Monarchism in Poland: Background

 From its foundation c.960 by Mieszko I, until its division during the third partition in 1795, Poland had been ruled by a monarchy under the Polish Piast Dynasty until 1370, and then the Lithuanian Jagiellon dynasty during the formation of the Polish–Lithuanian Commonwealth.
 With the death of the last Jagiellon king in 1572, an elective monarchy was established under the Golden Liberty.
 Due to the elective nature of the Polish throne various foreign noble families would rule including the Valois, Vasa, Báthory, and Wettin as well as domestic noble families such as the Wiśniowiecki, Sobieski, Leszczyński, and Poniatowski.

 After the third partition Poland would be divided among Prussia, Russia, and Austria and its monarchy abolished.
 Napoleon attempted to recreate a Polish state in the form of the Duchy of Warsaw in 1807, crowning Frederick Augustus I of Saxony of the house of Wettin as "Duke of Warsaw" and in 1812 as "King of Poland".
 After Napoleon's defeat Russia would grant its portion of Poland extensive autonomy in 1817 in the form of Congress Poland, formally known as the "Kingdom of Poland" with the Russian Tsar as "King", although the autonomy would be basically ignored resulting in the November and January uprisings.
 Congress Poland would be transformed by the Central Powers into the Kingdom of Poland during World War I, ruled by a Regency Council with its monarch set to be elected at a later date with various German and Austrian candidates put forth.
-However, as the Central Powers' started to wain the Regency Council would be overthrown and the Second Polish Republic being declared, with the first Republic being the elective monarchy under the Golden Liberty.
+However, as the Central Powers' started to wane the Regency Council would be overthrown and the Second Polish Republic being declared, with the first Republic being the elective monarchy under the Golden Liberty.